james-james-247/BSC-CloudStorage/README.md

-# ProjectSkye
+# Dissertation Project
-This is my final year project.
-My idea was to create a very simple self-setup cloud storage solution that anyone could install on their own device and quickly turn that device into a cloud storage server.
-The languages used here are python and HTML/Javascript/JQuery/css.
+This is the project I created for my final year dissertation at NTU.
+Its a self hosted cloud storage application, designed to allow a user with very little knowledge to install and setup in one or two clicks (more if they want it to be useable outside of their local network).
+This project ran alongside a research paper about the decline and pros and cons of owning versus renting data.